 “I’ll go with the medium size one.
 Can you give me six of them, please?”

 “Sure.
 Give me a second.”

 Kiyro patiently waited.
-He watched the salesman gently take out the small selenite pyramid one-by-one and handed it towards Kiyro.
+He watched the salesman gently take out the small selenite pyramid and hand it to Kiyro.

 “I’m surprised that selenite has been in high demand recently.
 Is there some kind of event or something going on?
 Our store has recently had a large influx of selenite sales.”